dszlachta/trueblocks-explorer/README.md

 nf start
 ```

-Your should see the **TrueBlocks Account Explorer** screen.
+Your should see the **TrueBlocks Account Explorer** screen:

 <img src="./public/screen_shot.png" />

 ## Requirements

-- **Note:** In order for the TrueBlocks Explorer to work, you must have access to a Parity Ethereum node with **--tracing** enabled.
-TrueBlocks defaults to using the RPC endpoint at http://localhost:8545, but you may use any endpoint (Infura, Quiknodes, for example).
-Performance will be *greatly* reduced if you're not running your own local node.
-A good solution is to run a node on the dAppNode or Ava.do platforms and use [http://gtihub.com/Great-Hill-Corporation](the TrueBlocks docker image).
+- **Note:** In order for the TrueBlocks to work, you must have access to an Ethereum node with **--tracing** enabled.
+TrueBlocks defaults to using Parity at the RPC endpoint http://localhost:8545, but you may use any node supporting tracing and any endpoint (Infura, Quiknodes, for example).
+Performance will be *greatly reduced* if you use a remote server.
+A good solution to this problem is to run a node on the [dAppNode](https://dappnode.io/) or [Ava.do](https://ava.do/) platforms and use [http://gtihub.com/Great-Hill-Corporation/trueblocks-docker](the TrueBlocks docker image).

 ## Getting Data on the Command Line

-Assuming that you've installed TrueBlocks correctly and that you have an available node endpoint, and the executables are in your $PATH, you should be able to run this command from a terminal window:
+Assuming TrueBlocks is installed correctly, and that you have a node endpoint, and that the tools are in your $PATH, you should be able to run the following command at a command prompt:

 ```
-chifra blocks 100
+> chifra blocks 100
 ```

 and get valid data from your node: